If you have a doctor or group of doctors you have been seeing or would like to see, be sure they are in the health plan's network.

-Because health plan and network information may change, we recommend confirming your choice is available in your area by contacting the health plan's customer service number listed on their website.
+Because health plan and network information may change, we recommend confirming your choice is available in your area by contacting the health plan's customer service number listed on their website, or calling the doctor’s office to see if they accept your insurance.

 Types of plans: